Home » Type » Soups + Stews » PARSNIP & SPLIT PEA SOUP

 • Add split peas, herbs, bay leaves, and at least 5 cups of broth, and stir to combine.

 • Lock lid, set the valve to SEALING, and manually set to HIGH pressure for 15 minutes.
 Let natural release for 10 minutes.
-Remove bay leaves, stir in parsley, season to taste with salt and pepper.
+Remove bay leaves, stir in parsley, and season to taste with salt and pepper.

 • Using an immersion blender, puree soup until desired consistency.
 Alternatively, use a blender or food processor (may take 2 – 3 batches).